pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Speak when you are angry--and you will make the best speech you'll ever regret."
 --Laurence J. Peter

+"Noblest of all dogs is the hot-dog; it feeds the hand that bites it."
+--Laurence J. Peter

+"Time you enjoyed wasting is not wasted."
+--[Not Laurence J. Peter](https://quoteinvestigator.com/2010/06/11/time-you-enjoy/), although he said this too

 "Solzhenitsyn said in his Nobel Prize acceptance speech 'A single person who stops lying can bring down a tyranny.', which is a stunning thing to say, but I would also say something that's been amply demonstrated in the 20th century, because we have historical examples of people who did precisely that.
 Gandhi did it.
 Vaclav Havel did it.
 Nelson Mandela did it.
 Solzhenitsyn's Gulag Archipelago was definitely one of the axe-blows that brought down the Soviet Union, a stunning achievement for a person who started writing that book by memorizing it when he was a concentration camp victim this [holds up pinched fingers] far away from starvation.
 It shows you as-as clearly as anything possibly can how powerful the human spirit can be if it's willing to take on the obligation of its relationship with the divine and also how terrible things can become if the responsibility of that burden is not shouldered."
 --[Jordan Peterson](https://www.youtube.com/watch?v=MLp7vWB0TeY&t=33m17s)